mozerpol/dotfiles/neoVim/README.md

 Size indetation after pressing enter: <br/>
 `set shiftwidth=4`

+Change entered tabs to spaces.
+To change all the existing tab characters to match the current tab settings, use in vim terminal `:retab`.
+Option to set in init.vim: <br/>
+`set expandtab`

 Vim can detect the type of file that is edited: <br/>
 `filetype on`